ummeegge/RPZ-Blocklists/README.md

 ├── misc/        # RPZ files for mixed or uncategorized sources ├── tools/
 │   ├── urllist.txt             # List of all blocklist sources (<category>,<url> per line)
-│   ├── list-mappings.csv       # Mapping of sources to categories
+│   ├── list-mappings.csv       # Mapping of sources to categories and licenses
 │   ├── blocklist2rpz-multi.pl  # Perl script to convert and validate blocklists
+│   ├── LICENSE                 # GPLv3 license for the conversion script
 │   └── logs/                   # (Git-ignored) log files for errors, status, validation └── README.md
 ```